 What Happens To Spiders In Indianapolis In The Winter?

 Not every pest problem goes away just because the weather outside gets cool.
-While many pests cannot survive the chill of winter, spiders are equipped with natural defenses against inclement weather, which means they can stay alive all year long, hunting the bugs that may have infiltrated your property to escape the cold.
+While many pests cannot survive the chill of winter, spiders in Indianapolis are equipped with natural defenses against inclement weather, which means they can stay alive all year long, hunting the bugs that may have infiltrated your property to escape the cold.
 Learning how to prevent and spot the signs of a spider infestation can help keep you protected from bites during the time of year you should be staying safe and cozy indoors.

 Spiders Are Survivors